crypto-chassis/ccapi/README.md

 ```
 Request request(Request::Operation::CREATE_ORDER, "hyperliquid", "0");  // Corresponds to https://app.hyperliquid.xyz/trade/BTC
 ```
+* For the client order ID, please use either request.generateNextClientOrderId() or your own implementation, as long as it complies with the Hyperliquid requirements: https://hyperliquid.gitbook.io/hyperliquid-docs/for-developers/api/exchange-endpoint#place-an-order.
+Orders submitted with an invalid client order ID will be rejected.

 ## Performance Tuning
 * Turn on compiler optimization flags (e.g. `cmake -DCMAKE_BUILD_TYPE=Release ...`).